SreeHarsha72/Data-Engineering-on-Azure-cloud/README.md

 ### **Project Workflow**
-The data pipeline follows the **ETL (Extract, Transform, Load)** process using the following Azure services:

-**Datasource:** The dataset used is Olympic Data from Kaggle, which contains details about athletes, coaches, medals, teams, and gender participation in the 2021 Tokyo Olympics.

 1. Ingestion → **Azure Data Factory** → Raw Data (ADLS Gen2)
 2. Transformation → **Azure Databricks** → Transformed Data (ADLS Gen2)
 3. Analytics → **Azure Synapse Analytics**
 4. Visualization → **Power BI**

+**Datasource:**
+The dataset used is Olympic Data from Kaggle, which contains details about athletes, coaches, medals, teams, and gender participation in the 2021 Tokyo Olympics.

 1. **Extract Data (Ingestion)**
    - **Azure Data Factory (ADF)** is used to extract raw data from a GitHub repository.